AyeCode/invoicing/readme.txt

 * Price inclusive of tax does not update the subtotal on the invoice - FIXED
 * Display subscriptions info on the Gateways overview page - CHANGED
 * Card details validated even if 100% discount is used - FIXED
+* Display an invoice's date of payment on the admin list table and invoice edit screen - ADDED

 = 2.1.1 =
 * Fabulous Fluid theme floats payment form paragraphs - FIXED